-The focus needed to be to strengthen immune systems with food, not toxins.
-SO, from the beginning of this lockdown to this very moment, there has never been a verifiable case of someone sick due to the fear mongering reasons stated - not one certified, sworn under oath, and presented to the public at large, and verifiable by anyone.
+The focus needed to be to strengthen immune systems with healthy food, not toxins.
+So, from the beginning of this lockdown to this very moment, there has never been a verifiable COVID case of a person sick or dead - not one certified, sworn under oath, and presented to the public at large, and verifiable by anyone.
 "DEMONSTRABLY" means to show in a way that is clearly apparent.

-We have seen lies about the hospitals and test centers.
-Many videos are now taken down from YOUTUBE and FACEBOOK.
-Talking about the extremely high frequency communication systems being installed during the LOCKDOWN seems to also be TABOO.
+We have witnessed contradictions regarding hospitals overwhelmed and COVID test centers.
+Many videos that reveal the truth have been and are censored by YOUTUBE, FACEBOOK, and other social media.
+Information about the extremely high frequency communication systems installed during the LOCKDOWN are also censored.
 The 60Ghz frequencies affect how OXYGEN bonds.
 Oxygen is related to the lungs, as well as HEMOGLOBIN.
 If you affect that, there will be health issues.
+The 60 Ghz frequencies cause the haemoglobin to be unable to uptake the oxygen and get it to the rest of your body.

 Nothing, from the beginning of this lockdown has been "DEMONSTRABLY JUSTIFIED".
-There are no sworn cases, and there is no risk as fear mongered.
-No proof, just fear mongering words, an inhumane act on a civilian population - this is the definition of a Crime Against Humanity.
-All of this was done in front of the Defendants.
+There are no sworn cases, and there is no known risks.
+No proof, just fear mongering, an inhumane act on a civilian population - this is the definition of a Crime Against Humanity witnessed by the Defendants.

-Dr. Andrew Kaufman stated: The burden of proof that viruses cause disease is on those who propose that theory.
+Dr. Andrew Kaufman stated: "The burden of proof that viruses cause disease is on those who propose that theory."